Skip to main content

 Interview Response: It shows a window with text and a request for input, then returns a string.

-How many arguments does the prompt function accept?
+How many arguments does the window prompt accept?

 View Answer:

-Interview Response: Prompt accepts two arguments the title and a default value.
-The default value is not required and acts as the initial value for the input field.
+Interview Response: The window prompt accepts two arguments: a message to display and a default value for the input field.

 Code Example: